northstowekarate/northstowekarate.github.io/terminology/index.md

 ---
-title: Japanese terms and phrases used during karate classes
 layout: base.njk
+title: "Japanese Terms & Phrases Used in Karate Classes"
-description: Some common Japanese words and phrases used in the dojo and their meanings, including technique names and body parts.
+description: "Common Japanese words and phrases used in the dojo, including technique names and body parts, explained."
 date: "git Last Modified"
 priority: 0.4
 changeFrequency: yearly